ElkonLab/scGWAS/vignettes/all.md

     trait and
     trajectory](#step-3-prioritize-genes-that-carry-the-link-between-the-pathway-trait-and-trajectory)

+This vignette contains scripts, explanations, and examples for our pipeline for genetic mapping of developmental trajectories for complex traits and diseases.
+The pipeline is based on integrative analysis of Genome-Wide Association Studies (GWAS) and single-cell RNA-seq (scRNA-seq).
+The analysis performs the following three main tasks:

+1. Identification of connections between developmental trajectories and traits.
+2. Elucidate molecular pathways that underlie the link between the trajectory and trait
+3. Prioritize genes that carry the link between the pathway, trait and trajectory

-We provide vignettes for the analysis using scRNA-seq dataset of pancreatic islet development [(Byrnes et al.)](https://doi.org/10.1038/s41467-018-06176-3), and a GWAS dataset of type 2 diabetes [(Mahajan et al.)](https://dx.doi.org/10.1038%2Fs41588-018-0084-1).
+For the example here we use scRNA-seq dataset of pancreatic islet development [(Byrnes et al.)](https://doi.org/10.1038/s41467-018-06176-3), and a GWAS dataset of type 2 diabetes [(Mahajan et al.)](https://dx.doi.org/10.1038%2Fs41588-018-0084-1).
 The following